ThuraAung1601/corpux/implementation.md

 - **generators**: Provides functions to generate HTML tables and SVG visualizations.

 #### Functions
-Here's the documentation for the functions based on the provided code:

 ##### `report_generator`
 - **Description**: Combines the analysis results to generate an HTML report with count tables and SVG images displaying language information.